chriskrycho/v5.chriskrycho.com/site/journal/2022/2022 in Review/Writing.md

 [0876]: https://github.com/emberjs/rfcs/pull/876

 Net, this year actually ended up being similar to, but a little bit better than, last year.
 I wrote about the same number of words total (on the order of 65,000).
 I wrote more non-work words on this site.
 I wrote an actual essay on this site, an actual sermon for a real church, and an actual book review for a real magazine.
 And what extremely limited stats I get from CloudFlare tells me a fair number of folks out there *read* what I wrote.
 I’m grateful!

+---

+A bonus note—I got curious after publishing this, especially when thinking on how this year has gone.
+Perhaps unsurprisingly, fully a third of the writing I have done on this site this year has happened *in this month alone*.
+That makes sense: the things that made this year hard kicked off in earnest in March, I had spent January and February working on that essay for <cite>Mere O</cite>, and we finally had a real reprieve at last in… that’s right, December.
+No surprise, then, that this is when I managed such a huge chunk of the year’s writing!

 [^meta]: So: inclusive of the first two entries in this series, this in-progress entry, and the just-started drafts of later entries in the series as well as everything else published on the site; the count is a function of how much I write *in this paragraph and footnote*.